+How to Roast a Chicken, the quick easy way in only 1 hour!
 Often the most fuss-free methods are the best and that’s exactly the case in learning how to roast a chicken easily and perfectly every single time.

 I’ve seen some other rush roasted methods that were a little too close to underdone, which really turns me off.
-The white meat is never an issue but I don’t like it when the dark meat has any pinkish color close to the bone.
+The white meat is never an issue but I don’t like it when the dark meat has any pinkish colour close to the bone.